dionresearch/stemgraphic/README.rst

 Version bump to 0.6 due to order of params changing.
 Shouldn't affect using named args

-Major code change and expansion for num.stem\_graphic including: - back-to-back stem-and-leaf plots - allows comparison of very skewed data
+Major code change and expansion for num.stem\_graphic including:
+- back-to-back stem-and-leaf plots
+- allows comparison of extremely skewed data
-- bug fix (rounding issue) due to python precision - better stem handling - alpha down to 10% for bars - median alpha can be specified - stems can be hidden - added title option, besides the legend
+- bug fix (rounding issue) due to python precision
+- better stem handling
+- alpha down to 10% for bars
+- median alpha can be specified
+- stems can be hidden
+- added title option, besides the legend

 Other changes: - More notebook examples - added leaf\_skip, stem\_skip
 to a few functions missing them - heatmap\_grid bugfix - added reverse